jakejs/jake/README.md

 single argument, a callback.
 Jake will define this as an asynchronous task, and will wait until the callback is called in the test function to run the next test.

+If you name your test 'before', it will run before any of the other tests you export.
+You can use it for test-setup.
+If you name a test 'after', it will run after all the other tests have finished.
+You can use it for teardown.
+The 'before' and 'after' will only run once per test module -- *not* before and after each test.

 Here's an example test-file:

 ```javascript